discoTUKL/disco-snc-mgf-toolbox/README.md

-# DISCO SNC MGF Toolbox
+# disco SNC MGF Toolbox

 A toolbox for the stochastic network calculus (SNC) with moment-generating functions (MGFs) is implemented.
 It is focused on $(\sigma, \rho)$-constrained processes.